Spicy ginger tea recipe

 Artificial-sweeteners are even more damaging incidentally than sugar and cause insulin resistance[3]; they also demonise the microbiota in your colon.

-“The most shocking result is that the use of sweeteners aimed at preventing diabetes might actually be contributing to and possibly driving the epidemic that it aims to ameliorate.”
+“The most shocking result is that the use of artificial sweeteners aimed at preventing diabetes might actually be contributing to and possibly driving the epidemic that it aims to ameliorate.”

 - Eran Elinav at the Weizmann Institute of Science